 - Hardiness: USDA Hardiness Zones 3 - 9

 - Mature Size: 12 to 20 inches (h) x 12 to 24 ft. (w).

 05 of 12

 There’s a Christmas Rose and a Lenten Rose.
-Neither usually blooms for me on the holiday, except when El Niño is in full force.
-However they do bloom as early in spring as they possibly can.
+Neither usually blooms on the holiday, except when El Niño is in full force.
+However, they do bloom as early in spring as they possibly can.
 Even the bearsfoot hellebore beats most other flowers.

 Many hellebores have nodding flowers that look somewhat sleepy and comforting in the garden.
-Hellebores are basically shade garden plants and they look fantastic paired with ferns and shiny-leaved plants like ginger.
+Hellebores are basically shade garden plants and they look fantastic paired with ferns and shiny-leaved plants such as ginger.

 Continue to 6 of 12 below.